 The Epistle - Ephesians 4:7-13

 But grace was given to each of us according to the measure of Christ's gift.
-Therefore it is said.
+Therefore it is said, and he gave gifts to men."

-"When he ascended on high he led a host of captives.
+"When he ascended on high he led a host of captives,